BIO: TISH LAMPERT

 Photojournalist, Writer & Host of “America Speaks”

 Author of We Protest: Fighting For The America We Believe In, Rizzoli Books

-Originally from New York City, Tish Lampert began her work as a photojournalist in London where she free-lanced for numerous publications and newspapers, including The London Times, The Evening Standard, and Time Out Magazine.
-She distinguished herself as one of the only women who photographed inside the mines at Abergavenny, Wales.
+Originally from New York City, Tish Lampert began her work as a photojournalist in London where she freelanced for numerous publications and newspapers, including The London Times, The Evening Standard, and Time Out Magazine.
 Lampert’s work focuses on human rights issues.
 She worked with the Cesar Chavez movement for migrant worker’s rights in the nineties and for ten years, worked with the Navajo Nation in Tuba City and Window Rock, Arizona.
-Her “in the field” investigations include: Human Rights Watch, The Fund For Peace, Concierge, Voices For a Free South Africa, The Africa Project, The Los Angeles School District, Tap-Tap, The Los Angeles Conservancy and US Doctors Without Borders.
-Art Miles Mural Project uses Lampert’s images to represent them internationally.
-In 1994, Lampert was hired to document the Soldier of Fortune convention at the Sands Hotel, in Las Vegas.
-That assignment provided a rare opportunity to photograph mercenaries, and future war profiteers.
+Her “in the field” investigations include Human Rights Watch, Concierge, Voices For a Free South Africa, The Los Angeles School District, Tap-Tap, The Los Angeles Conservancy and US Doctors Without Borders, and Art Miles Mural Project.